 In the event enrollment is full, all subsequent registrants will be placed on a waitlist.
 If a spot becomes available, we will notify you of the opening no later than June 1, 2022.

 Scholarships are awarded by SMA leadership to students of financial need.
 Need is demonstrated by students requesting assistance on their application and including an essay sharing about their financial need.
 Additional preference will be provided to students who are of minority.

 In order to be considered for scholarship assistance, please fill out the form below, including a brief essay telling us about yourself, your need for financial assistance, and how you could benefit from attendance at the High School Summer Music Academy.
-The completed form and essay are due April 1 (extended from March 1), and awardees will be notified by May 1 (extended from April 1).
+The completed form and essay are due March 1, and awardees will be notified by April 1.
 Financial need will be taken into account when reviewing applications, and scholarships will be awarded as funds allow.

 Assembled for their talent, teaching ability, dedication, and enthusiasm for music, distinguished music professionals from across the country participate in the University of Colorado Summer Music Academies.
 They include world-renowned conductors, CU professors, middle school and high school teachers, master class and elective teachers, administrators and outstanding undergraduate and graduate students who serve as counselors and mentors.
 Together, their knowledge and experience support an extraordinary educational opportunity where students build confidence and develop good habits and attitudes that shape their future.
 Visit the University of Colorado Boulder Keyboard Department's page to learn more about our faculty.